Alpena County, Alpena, Alpena Hide and Leather

 - On February 19, 2019, a meeting with community stakeholders and local governmental agencies was conducted.

-- In April 2019, EGLE collected 30 groundwater monitoring well samples; 11 surface water samples from the Thunder Bay River, 14 storm water samples, and four foam samples.
+- In April 2019, EGLE collected 30 groundwater monitoring well samples; 11 surface water samples from the Thunder Bay River, 14 storm water samples, and two foam samples.

 - On April 2 – 5, 2019, EGLE performed the spring PFAS sampling event.
 Samples were collected from monitoring wells, storm water and surface water.

 - On April 5, 2019, EGLE collected a surface water foam sample from the Thunder Bay River.

 - On April 9 – 10, 2019, EGLE performed PFAS pilot sampling and grab groundwater sampling from 4 grab groundwater locations.